orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 ```

 Note that `responseStream` is also an `Observable`.
-You can find the detail implement of `UserModel().findUsers(url)` later on this repo, but for now just conside it as a method which return a list of Users from Github response, then wrapped inside an `Observable` type.
+You can find the implementation details of `UserModel().findUsers(url)` later on in this repo, but for now just consider it as a method which returns a list of Users from the Github response, wrapped inside an `Observable` type.

-So next step is rendering this list of Users to UITableView, which can be done with subcribing the `responseStream` again
+So the next step is rendering this list of Users to UITableView, which can be done by subcribing to the `responseStream` again
 ```Swift
 requestStream.subscribeNext { url in
   let responseStream: Observable<[User]> = UserModel().findUsers(url)